Body Piercing Pricing

-The septum piercing needs to be precisely placed, so it typically costs a little more than the nostril piercing at $40 - $75.
+The septum nose piercing needs to be precisely placed, so it typically costs a little more than the nostril piercing at $40 - $75.
 Most of the piercing studios we researched priced their septum piercings closer to the $40 range.

 Helix piercing prices

 Starter jewelry for the helix piercing will likely be a hoop or circular barbell.
 The starter jewelry will always be added to the piercing price.

 Service fees for the helix piercing will be somewhere between $30 - $60.
 At most studios, you can expect to pay around $35 - $40.
 If you want to get multiple helix piercings at once, some studios may offer a small discount, but others might charge you the full price for both.
 Be sure to pick a studio that offers free consultation during healing.

 Even though the helix and the forward helix piercings are located close together, many piercing studios charge more for the forward helix piercing.
 This is likely because the forward helix area is more difficult to reach and requires more expertise.

 From our research, the average cost of the forward helix was $35 - $40, like the helix piercing, but the studios usually charged around $5 more for the forward helix than they did for the helix piercing.
 As always, it does depend on the studio.

 The rook piercing is one of those that you’ll probably want to receive consultation for prior to piercing.
 Some people’s cartilage doesn’t allow for this piercing so you need to be prepared to get another piercing instead.
 Piercing consultation is free at most piercing studios.